dekuNukem/exixe/README.md

 #### Low-cost
 * $3 in components
-* No need for obscure vintage driver chips
+* No need for expensive obscure vintage driver chips

 #### SPI interface
 * High speed, up to 24MHz SCLK